jfvanreu/MyReads/README.md

 This project is composed of 5 key components:

 * The main app (home) page which displays bookshelves
-* A bookshelf component which displays books that I marked with a certain status
+* A Bookshelf component which displays books that I marked with a certain status
-* A book component which displays info on each book (cover, author, title, etc...)
+* A Book component which displays info on each book (cover, author, title, etc...)
-* A bookshelf switcher component which allows users to switch the status of each book.
+* A BookshelfChanger component which allows users to switch the status of each book.
 There are 4 status: currently reading, want to read, read and none.
 * A SearchBook component which allows users to search books based on author and title.
 This component leverages the book component.

 ## Further work